apollographql/apollo-server/docs/source/migration.md

 ### Exports from `graphql-subscriptions`

-Apollo Server 2 exported every symbol exported by [`graphql-subscriptions`](https://www.npmjs.com/package/graphql-subscriptions).
+Apollo Server 2 exports every symbol exported by [`graphql-subscriptions`](https://www.npmjs.com/package/graphql-subscriptions).
 If you are importing any of the following symbols from an Apollo Server package, you should instead run `npm install graphql-subscriptions` and import the symbol from `graphql-subscriptions` instead.

 - `FilterFn`
 - `PubSub`